Associate | Established: 1993

 SMO 4: Code of Ethics for Professional Accountants

-The Law on Audit of Financial Statements and Auditing No. 2258-VIII of 2017 requires all auditors and audit firms to abide by the International Code of Ethics for Professional Accountants issued by the IESBA (the IESBA Code) and translated into Ukrainian by the Ministry of Finance (MoF).
-The MoF has translated and published the 2018 International Code of Ethics.
+The Law on Audit of Financial Statements and Auditing No. 2258-VIII of 2017 requires all auditors and audit firms in Ukraine to comply with the International Code of Ethics for Professional Accountants (including International Independence Standards), as translated and published by the Ministry of Finance of Ukraine (MoF).

 Current Status: Review & Improve